-YAOUNDE - Cameroon is accusing the international NGOs of exaggerating the crisis in the country's two English-speaking regions.
+Cameroon is accusing international organizations of exaggerating the crisis in the country's two English-speaking regions.
 Separatists there have been fighting the government troops since 2017, alleging years of marginalization by authorities of the mostly French-speaking country.

 External relations minister Lejeune Mbella Mbella said Thursday his country has been the object of ceaseless attacks from international NGOs, rights groups and aid agencies over its handling of the separatist movement.